Scalabull/get-tested-covid19/README.md

 - Zach Boldyga: Software Engineer
 - Nathan Boldyga: Content curation
 - Antony Oparin: Technical advice / guidance
+- Any many more...
+We'll do our best to upload all of these soon!

+## Project Maintainers (approvals)
+- Tarryn Marcus
+- Katherine Conaway
+- Zach Boldyga
+- Shwetha Hariharan

 # Technical Specs
 This technical documentation is rapidly evolving and may be out of sync.
 We will do our best to keep this up-to-date with a rough overview of the architecture so that newcomers can get up-to-speed quickly.